 Being the entry-level qualification, the Foundation Amateur Radio Course is designed to get you involved in amateur radio as quickly as possible.
-However, before you you are granted a licence to transmit it is vital that you demonstrate that you know something about how your radio works so that you can avoid causing interference to other users of the service and other vital communications networks; these include, but are not limited to, the emergency services, the military, commercial TV and radio broadcasts and other users of radio communications services for their work.
+However, before you are granted a licence to transmit it is vital that you demonstrate that you know something about how your radio works.
+This is so that you can avoid causing interference to other users of the radio spectrum and other vital communications networks; such as the emergency services, the military, commercial TV and radio broadcasts and other users of radio communications services for their work.

 This knowledge can be obtained in three different ways; self-study, an on-line taught course, or a face-to-face taught course.
-At the Quantum Amateur Radio and Technology Society (QuARTS) we are happy to support those undertaking self-study and delegates using on-line training, whilst also running physical courses at our venue in Ormskirk.
+At the Quantum Amateur Radio and Technology Society (QuARTS) we run on-line training courses where we meet twice a week (Monday and Wednesday).

 After the Foundation Amateur Radio Course

-Once your new callsign has been issued to you will be able to operate an Amateur Radio station, in accordance with the rules and regulations applicable to Foundation Licence holders, without supervision.
+Once your new callsign has been issued you will be able to operate an Amateur Radio station, in accordance with the rules and regulations applicable to Foundation Licence holders, without supervision.
+However, this is just the start of your journey through this fascinating and diverse hobby.

 Register now for the Foundation Amateur Radio Course